tjunghans/tag-input/README.md

 - `onTagChange`: called when a tag is added or removed.
 Called with tags array.
 - `minTagLength`: Set the minimum character length of a tag.
 Default is 3.
 - `cssClass`: optional css class for container
+- `tags`: array of strings that represent the tags
+- `userInput`: the value of the input

 ## License